 4. Ensure healthcare supply chain transparency by digitalizing its management

 Suppose you currently manage inventory within a basic ERP or spreadsheets.
 You may find it challenging to maintain a full perspective on your supply chain (particularly if you have multiple locations).
-To survive uncertain time, you will need to invest in digitizing supply chain management and having a centralized location which allows you to access your information in one place.
+To survive uncertain times, you will need to invest in digitizing supply chain management and having a centralized location that allows you to access your information in one place.

 The ability to move quickly is vital in uncertain times and having clear insights can protect you by allowing you to make decisions immediately.
 It can often take weeks (or months) to consolidate the information you need to make significant decisions, but with the right software, it’s possible to access that information in hours.

 Another benefit of investing in centralized ERP software for healthcare is the level of control it introduces.
 By automating processes, you reduce the number of errors in data and rest assured that the information you’re acting on is correct.
 You’re effectively creating a single source of truth and harnessing technology so that you can focus on strategically using the information at your fingertips to weather economic uncertainties.